 Whatever your circumstances, having the right divorce lawyer is vital to ensure you get the absolute best outcome for you but just as important is that you have a good customer experience with your lawyer through this stressful period of your life.

 If you are divorcing someone: If you start the divorce proceedings, you will be known as the applicant.
 You will be responsible for paying the court fee which is £593 as well as your own lawyer’s fees.

 If someone is divorcing you: You will be known as the respondent.
 Again, we offer fixed cost packages depending upon whether the divorce is contested or not.

 For further details of online divorce, our fixed fee packages, assets and pensions, child arrangements and the collaborative process, please click here.

 Legal aid is not generally available for divorce and family cases however, where there has been a significant factor such as domestic violence or a child is at risk of abuse from the other person involved, legal aid may be available.

 An uncontested divorce is the term used when you agree with the divorce and don’t try to defend it.
-Uncontested divorce can also be known as undefended divorce.
+Under the new rules you can no longer defend the divorce.